oca-john/oca-john.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+### Announcement

-### Jekyll Themes
+All these information was organized by the markdown language.

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/oca-john/john.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+This site had taken the layout and styles from the Jekyll theme which was configured by `_config.yml` configuration file.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with my Pages?
+Let me know your words by mailing me, and my E-mail adrress is zhangxiyh@yahoo.com.